ssy2306/midaslab-assignment/README.md

 Click on i button beside connected wifi-> conpy the IPV4 address )
     adb devices
     You should see your connected emulator successfully now.

+## You have now successfully insatlled the maestro, ubuntu, android SDK, java and setup the environment